2020 BC Child Poverty Report Card

 Despite consistently high rates of child poverty in BC, there has been little concrete action taken by provincial and federal governments.

-Every November, First Call, with the support of the Social Planning and Research Council of BC (SPARC BC), releases a report card with the latest statistics on child and family poverty in BC and recommendations for policy changes that would reduce these poverty levels.
+Every November, First Call, with the support of the Social Planning and Research Council of BC (SPARC BC), releases a report card with the latest statistics on child and family poverty in BC.
+It also includes recommendations for policy changes that would reduce these poverty levels.
 This is done in conjunction with the release of a national child poverty report card by Campaign 2000.

-The data and recommendations in our annual report cards are highly respected and are widely used by our members and allies, the media and the Official Opposition.
+The data and recommendations in our annual report cards are highly respected and are widely used by our members and allies, the media, and the government.

 Our report cards serve as an educational tool to make all British Columbians aware of the extent of child poverty in BC, but they are also a call to action.
 They include public policy recommendations directed at all three levels of government.

-The overarching recommendation in all of our annual report cards is for the provincial government to adopt a comprehensive poverty reduction plan with legislated targets and timelines and a cabinet minister with the authority and responsibility to ensure government is achieving its targets on time.
-We recommend the plan contain a goal to reduce BC’s child poverty rate to 7% or lower by 2020.
+First Call’s overarching recommendation has long been for the provincial government to adopt a comprehensive poverty reduction plan with legislated targets and timelines.
+We are encouraged to see this is now in progress, and that a cabinet minister has been given the authority and responsibility to ensure government achieves its targets on time.
+Therefore, we recommend the plan contains a goal to reduce BC’s child poverty rate to 7% or lower by 2020.

 1. Email the premier

-Send an email to Premier Clark asking her to act on the Provincial Recommendations in the report card, which would make a real difference to the size and depth of BC’s child and family poverty crisis.
+Send an email to Premier Horgan asking him to act on the Provincial Recommendations in the report card, which would make a real difference to the size and depth of BC’s child and family poverty crisis.

 2.Talk to your local provincial and federal government representative